datacarpentry/image-processing/learners/setup.md

    If you already have a Python 3 setup that you are happy with, you can continue to use that (we recommend that you make sure your Python version is current).
    The next step assumes that `conda` is available to manage your Python environment.
 2. Setup an environment to work in during the lesson.
-   In a terminal or the MiniForge Prompt application, navigate to the location where you saved the unzipped data for the lesson and run the following command:
+   In a terminal (Linux/Mac) or the MiniForge Prompt application (Windows), navigate to the location where you saved the unzipped data for the lesson and run the following command:

    ```bash
    conda env create -f environment.yml